WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

 </div>

 <div style="-webkit-text-stroke-color: initial; margin: 0px; padding: 0px;">
-  So, when we print from Adobe Reader we get the expected result. &nbsp;But if we print from PDF Architect or directly from our&nbsp;application we don&#8217;t get anything and the data is missing entirely! &nbsp;This is a strange issue indeed. &nbsp;The Zebra driver shows its supported formats:
+  So, when we print from Adobe Reader we get the expected result. &nbsp;But if we print from PDF Architect or directly from our&nbsp;application we don't get anything and the data is missing entirely! &nbsp;This is a strange issue indeed. &nbsp;The Zebra driver shows its supported formats:
 </div>

 <div style="-webkit-text-stroke-color: initial; margin: 0px; padding: 0px;">